aggressivex/puppet-httpd/README.md

 ## <span style="color:red">This module is in development process </span>

-<span style="color:red">**Don't use for production stage eatures defined here
+<span style="color:red">**Don't use for production stage features defined here
 are still missing.**</span>

-This module provides a installation of apache and its virtualhosts for CentOS/EL
+This module provides an installation of apache and its virtualhosts for CentOS/EL

 ## Features - in dev process!